ellisalgernon/PS-tmp/README.md

 Works as intended out of the box.

 # 7 Discord
 For additional information and support, we invite you to join our **[Discord](https://discord.gg/hBMst84gUp)** server.
-There, you'll find <ins>FAQs</ins> addressing common questions, <ins>support</ins> channels for assistance with installation, gameplay, and modifications, as well as sticky posts with the <ins>latest important information</ins>.
+There, you will find <ins>FAQs</ins> addressing common questions, <ins>support</ins> channels for assistance with installation, gameplay, and modifications, as well as sticky posts with the <ins>latest important information</ins>.

 If you fail to join successfully, a bot will inform you of the reason (provided your DMs are open).
 Your account must be at least 2 days old to join, and you will need to complete a verification step within 10 minutes of joining.